 To dispose of your leftover paint, you can check your nearest drop-off sites here.

-What are some other ways of disposing paint?
+What are some other ways to dispose of paint properly?
+Donate or Recycle whenever possible

 Instead of disposing paint, donating it to families or charities can be a great way of putting it to use.
 If you have bought more paint than you require, consider donating the leftover paint to those in need.